jamielsmith1118/miniproject4JamieSmith/README.md

 ### Executing program

-* How to run the program
-* Step-by-step bullets

-Create migration files.
+* Create migration files.
 These are the plans for database changes.
 ```
 python manage.py makemigrations
 ```

-Apply the migrations to the database.
+* Apply the migrations to the database.
 This creates and updates the tables and fields.

 ```
 python manage.py migrate
 ```

-Create a superuser for administrative tasks.
+* Create a superuser for administrative tasks.

 ```
 python manage.py createsuperuser
 ```

-Run the server.
+* Run the server.

 ```
 python.py runserver